 3 Vodnikov Dom to Dolicu „Triester Hütte“, 4,5 km

 4 Dolicu to Trenta “Soča Valley”, 11 km

 6 Ticarjev Dom to Poganikov Dom, 9 km

 Detailed map including our overnight stays, altitude profile, images Click to follow

-Usefull information about the roundtrip Julian Alps -Triglav
+Usefull information about our Julian Alps Hiking Trail

 A fantastically beautiful landscape, alternating paths and via ferratas.
 High alpine terrain requires endurance and suitable lothing.
 However via ferrata equipment is definitely recommended even though it is not mandatory.
 There is hardly any water in the area because of the karst rock.
 In the refuges card payments are possible and you don´t need sleeping bags.
 Showers only in some accommodations.